Inversion of the attenuated momenta ray transform of planar symmetric tensors: Acknowledgment

 \section{Acknowledgment}

-The work of D.~Omogbhe was supported by the Austrian Science Fund (FWF), Project P31053-N32, and by the FWF Project F6801–N36 within the Special Research Program SFB F68 “Tomography Across the Scales”.
-The work of K.~ Sadiq was supported by the Austrian Science Fund (FWF), Project P31053-N32.
+The work of H.~Fujiwara was supported by JSPS KAKENHI Grant Numbers JP20H01821, JP21H00999 and JP22K18674.
 The work of A.~Tamasan was supported in part by the National Science Foundation DMS-1907097.
+The work of D.~Omogbhe was supported in part by the Austrian Science Fund (FWF), Project 10.55776/P31053 and by FWF SFB 10.55776/F68 ``Tomography Across the Scales'' project F6801-N36.
+The work of K.~ Sadiq was supported in part by the FWF Project 10.55776/P31053.
+For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.